 Research sites and sample selection

-They formulated the 10-year strategy to support the national goals in producing competent students for the labour market needs and to generate research products to serve Cambodia’s economic and social development.
+The two public universities in Cambodia were selected for their potential features.
+First, they were located in the hubs of businesses and industries.
+University A was located in the Northwest of Cambodia, bordering Thailand, compacted with industries and tourism activities.
+University B was in the Eastern part of Cambodia, surrounded by factories and industries bordered by Vietnamese.
+Second, both universities were considered ‘real world’ cases because they were selected as key implementers of a government project to improve higher education quality and governance sector.
+Finally, the two universities were considered the bounded cases, as they offered education services in line with Cambodia’s Policy on Higher Education Vision 2030 (MoEYS, 2019b).
+They formulated the 10-year strategy to support the national goals of producing competent students for the labour market needs and to generate research products to serve Cambodia’s economic and social development.
+Findings from the two case universities could represent the management system of academic careers in developing Cambodia.

 Twenty-four participants were invited to participate in interviews and focus-group discussions.
 The selection of participants followed rigours for case study research to meet research ethics, reliability, and validity principles (Yin, 2018).
 In doing so, the first author applied for ethical approval from the research committee before approaching the participants.
 The research reliability was enhanced by the number of participants, including 11 academic executives (coded P1 to P11) and 13 teachers (coded T1 to T13).
 The participants’ backgrounds improved the study’s validity regarding positions and responsibilities.
 Consultative meetings between the first and authors were made to ensure that the composition of participants was reliable and valid for interviews and focus-group discussions.